VibrantResources/vib_fleecaheist/README.md

 - ox_lib
 - ox_inventory
 - ox_target
-- boii_minigames
+- bl_ui

-# What does resource provide?
+# What does this resource provide?

 - Ability to rob Fleecas lock boxing within the vaults, using a simple hack at a secuirty panel
+- Ability to load hacking software onto [Config.HackerItem] and match it with a vault to begin the hack
 - Armed guard response to provide interaction before player police arrive
-- Secuirty level upgrading of inidividual vaults, providing slower open doors and quicker closing times
+- Security level upgrading of individual vaults, providing slower opening doors and quicker closing times
-- Camera access from a static location of choosing
+- Camera access from a configurable locations
 - Configurable rewards, locations, models and more

 # Why isn't there a random reward table for lockboxes?